arifulhaqueuc/python-multithreading-examples/README.md

 ### How to run
   - clone the repo
+  - set the local environment and install the dependencies
   - go to the *scripts* directory
   - run individual file through terminal as follows
   ```